abernicchia-heroku/heroku-github-actions-runner/README.md

 2. In GitHub, add your Heroku private space's IP addresses to your organization's allow list (see this [article](https://docs.github.com/en/enterprise-cloud@latest/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/managing-allowed-ip-addresses-for-your-organization#adding-an-allowed-ip-address)) and check the **Enable IP allow list** box

-3. In GitHub, create a personal access token with **admin:org** and **repo** scopes (see this [article](https://docs.github.com/en/enterprise-server@3.9/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token))
+3. In GitHub, create a personal access token with **admin:org** and **repo** scopes (see these articles [1](https://docs.github.com/en/enterprise-server@3.9/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token), [2](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-a-registration-token-for-an-organization))
     > Don't forget to authorize your access token to SSO to your organization

 4. In Heroku, create a new app in your private space